alexcupit/ubio-tech-test/README.md

 EXPIRY_SECONDS=<optional but defaults to 3600>
 ```

-The additional variables in `.env.example` have been generated using `npx generate-env` and relates to other areas of the [UBIO Node Framework](https://github.com/ubio/node-framework) that can be configured.
+The additional variables in `.env.example` have been generated using `npx generate-env` and relate to other areas of the [UBIO Node Framework](https://github.com/ubio/node-framework) that can be configured.

 ### Starting the Server